 - Identify education and training needs.

-- Understand strengths and based on these strengths how to share his/her wisdom of experience.
+- Understand strengths and based on these strengths how to share their wisdom of experience.

 - Understand the four stages of a mentoring conversation.